LLNL/tango/README.md

 For the kind of situation just described, Tango solves a one-dimensional transport equation.
 That is, the macroscopic quantities are assumed to depend on a single spatial variable.
 Tango is designed to accept fluxes from a separate turbulence simulation code in order to evolve the transport equation on a longer timescale.
 Tango will communicate the updated macroscopic quantities back to the turbulence simulation code and proceed with solution.
 The fundamental ideas are laid out in [Shestakov et al., J. Comp.
 Phys.
 (2003)](http://www.sciencedirect.com/science/article/pii/S0021999102000633).

 ## History
+* v0.15: More modular design with examples and tests
 * v0.1: A minimal testcase is working for an analytically prescribed flux